deepikabhunjn/carpooling/README.md

 # carpooling backend

 Carpooling Backend
 The Carpooling Backend is a FastAPI-based project designed to support a carpooling service.
-It provides RESTful APIs for managing users, bookings, trips, vehicles, ratings, notifications, passengers, and other related entities.
+It provides RESTful APIs for managing users, bookings, trips, vehicles, ratings, passengers, and other related entities.
 This backend serves as the foundation for carpooling applications, managing drivers, passengers, and their trips efficiently.

 Features
 User management (riders and drivers)